clojure-emacs/cider/doc/miscellaneous_features.md

 (setq cider-ns-refresh-show-log-buffer t)
 ```

-By default, CIDER will prompt for whether to save all modified Clojure
+By default, CIDER will prompt for whether to save all modified `clojure-mode`
-buffers.
+buffers visiting files on the classpath.
 You can customize this behavior with
-`cider-ns-save-files-on-refresh`.
+`cider-ns-save-files-on-refresh` and `cider-ns-save-files-on-refresh-modes`.

 Sometimes, `cider-ns-refresh` may not work for you.
 If you're looking
 for a bit more forceful reloading the `cider-ns-reload`